Related Documents

 This simple method of making back-ups of a Galera node works well, but it still require us to take a node out of service.
 It supposes we’re using a load balancer to redirect traffic away from the node to the other nodes.
 Let’s look at some other methods.

-With such an arrangement, the replication slave can be used to make back-ups without disturbing the Galera cluster.
-When you want to make a back-up, just stop the slave from replicating.
+With such an arrangement, the replication server can be used to make back-ups without disturbing the Galera Cluster.
+When you want to make a back-up, just stop the replica from replicating.
 Then run whatever back-up utility you prefer.
-When you’re finished, just start the slave replicating again.
+When you’re finished, just start the replica replicating again.

-For a Galera node to be able also to serve as a standard replication master, we will have to add some extra parameters to the configuration file.
+For a Galera node to be able also to serve as a standard replication primary, we will have to add some extra parameters to the configuration file.
 Let’s look at those settings.
-Below is an excerpt from a database configuration file on the node that’s to be the master:
+Below is an excerpt from a database configuration file on the node that’s to be the primary:

 [mysqld]